 What Are The Symptoms Of The P0122 Code?

 The symptoms of P0122 can vary.
-In most vehicles, it will activate your engine’s failsafe mode, cutting power to the actuator and reducing how far the throttle can open.
+It will activate your engine’s failsafe mode in most vehicles, cutting power to the actuator and reducing how far the throttle can open.
 This will limit your maximum speed and overall engine performance.

 Other common symptoms include: